airshipit/porthole/jmphost/README.md

     command terminated with exit code 126

-Because the user id entered in the configuration file is not a member in UCP keystone RBAC to execute into the pod, it's expecting to see "permission denied".
+The "permission denied" error is expected in this case because the user ID entered in the configuration file is not a member in the UCP Keystone RBAC to execute into the pod.